Brunella Bruno

 Journal of Banking & Finance, 2012Credit derivatives versus loan sales: evidence from the European banking market

-Financial innovation in retail and corporate banking, 2009I co-teach (and I am course director of) the graduate course of Comparative Financial System and the undergraduate courses of Management of Financial Institutions and Alternative Investments.
-The Alternative Investments course is one of the CIVICA Engage Track courses developed within the framework of the CIVICA alliance.
+Financial innovation in retail and corporate banking, 2009I am course director and teacher of the graduate course of Comparative Financial System and the undergraduate courses of Management of Financial Institutions and Alternative Investments.
+The Alternative Investments course is one of the CIVICA Engage Track courses developed by the European Commission within the framework of the CIVICA alliance.